Locations

 Suddenly, as the new owner, Company A has an operation reliant on SAP software, but A has no existing contract or relationship with SAP.

-- Interim Use Agreement: If timing is tight, negotiate a short-term allowance.
+• Interim Use Agreement: If time is tight, consider negotiating a short-term allowance.
 For instance, SAP might agree not to terminate B’s contract on a change of control, giving you a grace period (e.g., 6 months) to either sign a new agreement or transition off SAP.
-Real-case scenario: a buyer got SAP to permit the use of the acquired company’s SAP for 6 months post-acquisition on the condition that a new contract would be signed within that window.
+Real-world scenario: A buyer secured SAP’s permission to use the acquired company’s SAP system for 6 months post-acquisition, contingent upon signing a new contract within that timeframe.
 This buys time to evaluate options (whether to keep SAP or migrate away) and negotiate without the immediate threat of being unlicensed.

-- Successor Liability: Remember that as the new owner, you inherit any licensing sins of the acquired company.
+• Successor Liability: Remember that as the new owner, you inherit any licensing sins of the acquired company.
 If B was out of compliance, SAP will hold you responsible now.
 It’s crucial to get a handle on B’s actual usage vs licenses (hence the due diligence audit).
 If you find the acquired SAP environment has compliance issues, get the seller to resolve them with SAP before handover or negotiate an adjustment (like an escrow or indemnity for license costs).
-Post-acquisition, any audit findings will come to you.
+Following the acquisition, any audit findings will be communicated to you.
 SAP doesn’t care that the miscount happened under previous ownership.
-So, ensure the acquisition agreement has reps and warranties about proper licensing – it won’t eliminate your responsibility to SAP.
+Therefore, ensure the acquisition agreement includes representations and warranties regarding proper licensing – it won’t eliminate your responsibility to SAP.
 Still, it gives you recourse to claim against the seller if they misrepresented the state.

-This scenario often requires careful negotiation since it starts from a place of non-compliance (new owner with no license).
+This scenario often requires careful negotiation, as it begins from a position of non-compliance (the new owner has no license).

-The positive side is that it can also be a chance for the acquiring company to reshape the agreement from scratch to fit their need, since a new contract may be on the table.
+The positive side is that it can also be an opportunity for the acquiring company to restructure the agreement from scratch to fit their needs, as a new contract may be on the table.

 Scenario 4: Divestiture or Carve-Out of an SAP-Using Business